magicmonty/bash-git-prompt/README.md

 If you set `GIT_PROMPT_THEME` to `Custom`, then the `.git-prompt-colors.sh` in the home directory will be used.
 This file can now be generated with the command `git_prompt_make_custom_theme [<Name of base theme>]`.
 If the name of the base theme is ommitted or the theme file is not found, then the Default theme is used.
-If you have already a custom `.git-prompt-colors.sh` in your home directory, an error message will be shown.
+If you have already a custom `.git-prompt-colors.sh` in your home directory, a error message will be shown.

 You can display a list of available themes with `git_prompt_list_themes` (the current theme is highlighted)